-The Powder Diffraction File Difference Flyer (.pdf)
+The Powder Diffraction File - Purchase PDF Products

-Release 2012 of the Powder Diffraction File (PDF) contains 760,019 unique material data sets.
+Release 2013 of the Powder Diffraction File (PDF) contains 778,883 unique material data sets.
 Each data set contains diffraction, crystallographic and bibliographic data, as well as experimental, instrument and sampling conditions, and select physical properties in a common standardized format.
-PDF databases use a Sybase® relational database platform integrated with JAVA™ for point and click data mining, rapid searches and sorts for all materials and materials systems.
+PDF databases use a Sybase® relational database platform integrated with JAVA™ for point and click data mining, rapid searches, and sorts for all materials and materials' systems.
 All ICDD databases use an integrated editorial quality review for all data sets.
 This is the only crystallographic database that evaluates the quality and provides the results of the assessment to the user in the comment section of each reference.
 The PDF's large size and comprehensive material coverage is achieved through ICDD's historical sources of powder diffraction data, ICDD's Grant-in-Aid Program, contributions, and bibliographic searches, as well as collaborations with international crystallographic database organizations.

 The database is designed and produced in several different formats in order to serve different

 PDF-2 is a collaborative product between ICDD, FIZ and NIST and is designed for inorganic materials analyses.
 Many common organic materials from ICDD are added to this database to facilitate rapid material identification.
-Our data mining software is now integrated into PDF-2, free of charge, as an added value to our customers. (purchase)

 PDF-4+ is our most advanced database, designed for both phase identification and quantitative analysis.
 It contains the data from both the PDF-2 and ICDD's collaboration with MPDS.
 This database has comprehensive material coverage for inorganic materials and it contains numerous additional features such as digitized patterns, molecular graphics and atomic parameters.
-Features to enhance the ability to do quantitative analysis have been incorporated into PDF-4+. (purchase)
+Features to enhance the ability to do quantitative analysis have been incorporated into PDF-4+.

-WebPDF-4 provides the needed portability to the PDF-4+ database via the internet.
+WebPDF-4+ provides the needed portability for accessing the PDF-4+ database via the internet.
 It enables full functionality of the PDF-4+ database using a high-speed internet connection.
-WebPDF-4+ is delivered as a USB compatible dongle. (purchase)
+WebPDF-4+ is delivered as a USB compatible dongle.